alexchang0/alexchang0/README.md

-## Hi!
+<h4 align= "center"> Hi!
 My name is Alex and I'm studying computer science, data science, and cognitive science at UC Berkeley.
 I am interested in all of the connections between technology, humans, and neuroscience, specifically SWE, product design, and web development.
 alexchang0@berkeley.edu

 <!--